For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Numerical Results

-where $M$ is the number of decisions used for the selection of the maximum one, as shown in Fig. \ref{fig:subblock}. $p_1$ is the probability that the analysis for $\alpha_k=\alpha$ gives the true decision.
-And $p_2$ is the maximum one of the probabilities that the analysis for $\alpha_k\ne \alpha$ produces the true decision.
+where $M$ is the number of decisions applied to determine the final estimated value of $\alpha$. $p_1$ is the probability that the analysis branch for $\alpha_k=\alpha$ outputs integer $1$ (i.e., the diagonal items in Fig. \ref{fig:heatmap}).
+And $p_2$ is the maximum probabilities that the analysis branches for $\alpha_k\ne \alpha$ produce integer $1$ (i.e. the maximum one of non-diagonal items within each row in Fig. \ref{fig:heatmap}).

 Fig. \ref{fig:m099} shows the minimum number of decisions required to achieve a 99\% accuracy ($P_{acc}>0.99$).
-As seen, the proposed simplified estimation can converge nearly as fast as the original structure within 35 estimation times, although the complexity has been greatly reduced.
+As seen, the proposed simplified estimation can converge nearly as fast as the original structure within 35 decisions, while the complexity has been greatly reduced.